 Frequently asked questions

-To help make your Outward Bound journey run as smoothly as possible we've pulled together a list of frequently asked questions and answers.
+To help make your Outward Bound summer adventure run as smoothly as possible we've pulled together a list of our most commonly asked questions and provided the answers below.

 Whilst taking part in an Outward Bound adventure can help to improve your existing English language skills by giving you the opportunity to meet with lots of English speakers, our summer adventures are not designed as language school courses and will be conducted entirely in English.
 We therefore advise that participants have a good level of spoken English before arrival, to ensure that they are able to safely take part in all activities.
 This is a guideline only, but we recommend that students have at least one of the following or an equivalent: Cambridge First Certificate, Trinity College Level 7 or above or any examination equivalent to CEFR level B2.

 Loch Eil, Scotland - Loch Eil and Fort William

 As part of the all-inclusive package of your course, we offer a free pick up service from the train stations closest to our centres.
 Don't forget to call your centre to confirm your expected time of arrival.

 A bus service (number 398) runs from Glasgow Central Railway Station to Buchanan Bus Station every 10 minutes or you can walk to it, in a similar time.